Dual Diagnosis Treatment Crownpoint, NM

 Services provided:

-• Housing services, social skills development and mental health services
+• Social skills training, mental health services and recovery management

 Valle Del Sol Of New Mexico - 31.7 miles from Crownpoint, NM

-Valle Del Sol Of New Mexico is a dual diagnosis treatment center in Grants, NM that offers treatment for mental health and substance use disorders that include bipolar disorder as well as post-partum depression.
+Valle Del Sol Of New Mexico is a dual-diagnosis treatment center in Grants, New Mexico that provides treatment for drug or alcohol use and mental health disorders that include obsessive compulsive disorder as well as thought disorders.

 Address: 906 North 1st Street, Grants, NM 87020 in Cibola County